tcd/dark-plus-syntax/README.md

 - Swift
 - Misc.
     - CMake
-    - CSV
+    - CSV/TSV
     - GraphQL
     - Makefile
     - NGINX
     - Terraform
+    - JSON
     - TOML
     - YAML

 ## Tested With

-> I'm not necessarily endorsing the plugins on this list, I've just made sure this theme takes advantage of the syntax groups that they define.
+> I'm not necessarily endorsing the plugins on this list, <br/>
+> I've just made sure this theme takes advantage of the syntax groups that they define.
 >
-> If you like this theme but it doesn't support a certain language or plugin that you use, feel free to [open an issue](https://github.com/dunstontc/dark-plus-syntax/issues/new) and I'll look into it.
+> If you like this theme but it doesn't support a certain language or plugin that you use, <br/>
+> feel free to [open an issue](https://github.com/dunstontc/dark-plus-syntax/issues/new) and I'll look into it.

 - [fr1zle/vscode-elixir](https://github.com/fr1zle/vscode-elixir)
 - [bungcip/better-toml](https://github.com/bungcip/better-toml)